Dear prospective applicant:

 of scientific interest (tentatively, Brookhaven National Laboratory, the

-Hayden Planetarium of the American Museum of Natural History, and the IBM
+Rose Center for Earth and Space of the American Museum of Natural History,

 Each REU program participant will receive support in the form of